Ask a doctor about a prescription for EPOPROSTENOL NORMON 1.5 mg POWDER FOR SOLUTION FOR INFUSION

 5,000 ng/ml | 12 h | Do not use | Do not use |

-These solutions must be protected from light.
+These solutions should be protected from light.

-The disposal of unused medication and all materials that have been in contact with it will be carried out in accordance with local regulations.
+Disposal of unused medicine and all materials that have been in contact with it should be done in accordance with local regulations.

 Composition of Epoprostenol NORMON

-The other components are: mannitol, arginine and sodium hydroxide (for pH adjustment).
+The other components are: mannitol, arginine, and sodium hydroxide (for pH adjustment).

-Laboratorios NORMON, S.A.
+LABORATORIOS NORMON, S.A.

 Ronda de Valdecarrizo, 6 – 28760 Tres Cantos – Madrid (SPAIN)

-Last review date of this leaflet: February 2023
+Date of Last Revision of this Leaflet: February 2023

 -------------------------------------------------------------------------------------------------------------------------------

-This information is intended solely for healthcare professionals:
+This information is intended exclusively for healthcare professionals:

-Renal dialysis
+Renal Dialysis

-The epoprostenol solution reconstituted with solvent (pH 11.5-13.5) should not be used with any preparation or administration material containing polyethylene terephthalate (PET) or polyethylene terephthalate modified with glycol (PETG).
-Based on published literature, compatible preparation and administration materials likely include:
+The reconstituted epoprostenol solution with solvent (pH 11.5-13.5) should not be used with any preparation or administration material containing polyethylene terephthalate (PET) or polyethylene terephthalate modified with glycol (PETG).
+Based on published literature, likely compatible preparation and administration materials include:

 Reconstitution: